gersongerardcruz/extractive_and_abstractive_text_summarization/README.md

 *Note: I recognize that a more robust algorithm will have solved this issue.
 However, given the limited time I had to complete this project, I decided that instead of investing more time in figuring out extraction code for all cases, selectively gathering the data I needed instead will be more effective for this project.*

-For the data preprocessing step, I create a data cleaning and preprocessing functions with the following capabilities:
+For the data preprocessing step, I created a data cleaning and preprocessing functions with the following capabilities:
 * Lemmatization
 * Stopword removal
 * Lowercase